OmelchenkoMaksim/Compose-Apk/README.md

 - **Unit Testing with JUnit 4**: The data layer includes unit tests to ensure the reliability and correctness of data operations.

-- **Kotlin DSL (build.gradle.kts)**: All build configuration files are written in Kotlin DSL, enhancing readability and maintainability of build scripts.
+- **Kotlin DSL (.kts)**: All build configuration files are written in Kotlin DSL, enhancing readability and maintainability of build scripts.

 - **Hilt and KSP**: Used for dependency injection and Kotlin Symbol Processing,